Skip to content

 Separate three concepts:

-• Supported assets: everything the market backend knows about.
+• Supported assets: everything the backend knows about.

 • Trade universe: assets the user has allowed this clone to trade.